scottwesley31/Final_Project/README.md

 This dataframe consists of 649,726 rows which includes data from 1,577 tickers and their associated stock prices over the last 4 years (2019-2022).

 In order to filter this original table for only time-series data relevant to specific categories, two functions were created: the `create_stock_group_list` function and the `create_LSTM_df` function.
 The `create_stock_group_list` function generates a list of unique values within the column of interest (i.e. a list of all the industries, or sectors, or countries, etc).
 This resulting list was named `stock_groups`.
-The `create_LSTM_df` function creates a new dataframe which filters the original dataset for only relevant columns, sets the `Date` and column as the index, takes the median of all the stock prices at each date for the specified category, and then reformats the dataframe for the LSTM model.
+The `create_LSTM_df` function creates a new dataframe which filters the original dataset for only relevant columns, sets the `Date` column as the index, takes the median of all the stock prices at each date for the specified category, and then reformats the dataframe for the LSTM model.

 Once the cleaned stock data dataframe is obtain and filtered for the category of interest, it is then run through an `LSTM_model` function.
 This function utilizes tools from numpy, tensorflow (keras), and sklearn to handle/reshape the data and to run it through a neural network with LSTM architecture.
 Here is an overview of the steps within this model:
 1) Obtain the filtered and cleaned dataframe of interest